The Catacombs of San Sebastian have attracted both pilgrims and tourists for centuries.

 The Basilica of San Sebastiano is located on the fourth mile of the Appian Way.

-It was built in the 4th century by Emperor Constantine and was initially called Basilica Apostoloru in honor of the Apostles Peter and Paul.
+Emperor Constantine built it in the 4th century, and was initially called Basilica Apostoloru in honor of the Apostles Peter and Paul.

 The Basilica is also home to Saint Sebastian’s grave, Jesus’ footprints, Bernini’s last marble work, and the Museum of Sarcophagi.